 The most versatile option is to have a short cable to which you can add an extension.
 Use the short cable when the light is on the bar and battery is on top tube, and then plug in a longer extension when running the light on a helmet/backpack.

-We’ve included pictures of all the beam patterns to show what the light looks like on the trail.
+We’ve included pictures of all the beam patterns in each of the specific in-depth reviews. to show what the light looks like on the trail.
+Click through to those if you want to see how they compare.
 Ideally you want soft transitions and edges and a pool around the front wheel for picking your way through technical terrain.
 If there are hot spots, or hard edges to the beam, these can be distracting, making it more difficult to use peripheral vision when riding.

 E-bike specific lights